Clubs and Activities

 krea@schalmont.net

-Students who have an interest in programming can learn about the basics of coding in order to compete in club competitions.
+Students in grades 6-8 who have an interest in programming can learn about the basics of coding in order to compete in club competitions.
 Students also get the opportunity to experience pair programming while working on projects for coding competitions.
 Students learn how to code apps for mobile devices, make animated videos, and create games.
+The Club meets every Thursday in Room 103.

 Craft Club